santoshtechwiz/codeguru.github.io/_drafts/seo/html5-web-component.md

 This blog post I will show you what is a HTML web 5 components with real world example.
 By the end of the blog post you will learn the following things

 - What is HTML5 Web Components?
-- What are the diffrent events of the
+- What are the diffrent events of the HTML5 web components
+- And in the last how to create a reusable HTML5 web components

 When the HTML5 web component renders, it called several callback events.
 You can define several different callbacks inside a custom element’s class definition, which fire at various points in the element’s lifecycle:

 ## `connectedCallback`: